Joseph-Paleologus/Machine-Learning-LendingClub/README.md

   <summary>Click to expand</summary>

 #### KNN Regression
 The first nonparametric model we implemented is KNN regression.
-We first chose the optimal number of neighbor ‘N’ (ranging from 5 to 200) through 5-fold cross-validation.
-In our case, N=148 was chosen.
-Then, we refitted the model using N=148 and predicted on the testing set.
-The resulting test MSE for KNN Regression is 17.71342393859.
+We first standardized the training and testing feature sets, and then chose the optimal number of neighbor ‘N’ (ranging from 5 to 200) through 5-fold cross-validation.
+In our case, N=19 was chosen.
+Then, we refitted the model using N=19 and predicted on the testing set.
+The resulting test MSE for KNN Regression is 11.4571313245.

 #### Regression Tree (with/without pruning)